danielsreichenbach/staticmatic-bootstrap/Readme.markdown

 with custom grids, SASS extensions, etc. you will need to add a `require` statement inside of the Compass configuration file `compass.rb`.

+## How to use the Bootstrap

+Once you have all the dependencies installed, you can simply execute the command `staticmatic preview .` inside the source directory.
+Then open a browser and load up http://localhost:3000/.
+All changes made to the *SASS* stylesheets inside `src/stylesheets/`, and to the *HAML* pages in `src/pages/` will immediately show up.

+**Notice**: if there are errors inside your HAML/SASS files you will see them in the terminal for HAML errors, and inside your browser window for SASS errors.

 ## Further information

 Comments, suggestions, and issue reports should be filed at [github](http://github.com/).